 Sabado's life has followed most of Mozambique's calamitous recent past.

-20 Born in 1944, his family lived by growing maize and millet in two hectare fields.
+Born in 1944, his family lived by growing maize and millet in two hectare fields.
 As the Portuguese tried to jump start the economy of their increasingly unwilling colony, he got a job in 1964 as a tractor driver at a commercial farm 100 km away.
 But the wheels soon came off the Portuguese empire, and, forced by a combination of a guerrilla independence war and unrest at home, the Portuguese left Mozambique in a hurry, pausing only to pour concrete down the drains of their houses and dismantle any infrastructure they could.

 Sabado and most of the farm workers stayed on at the farm, but switched from industrial cotton production to subsistence farming with a hoe.
 Mozambique's birth as an independent nation was a difficult one - opposition to the socialist liberation movement, eagerly supported and armed by the apartheid regime in South Africa and the cold warriors in Washington DC, spiralled into civil war.
 Sabado returned home and started a family, continuing to subsist on what they grew and selling any surplus to buy soap and salt.
 As the civil war intensified, both sides marrauded through N'hambita fighting for control of the nearby larder and national park as well as the supply route to Rhodesia.
 "When we had food we gave them food, and when we had money we gave them money" said Sabado, but he and all his friends had family executed by the guerrillas.
-The final straw came in 1987, when, with the war still raging, the crops failed.
-Normally way above head height, with only a quarter of said Sabado, but he and all his friends had family executed by the guerrillas.
-The final straw came in 1987, when, with the war still raging, the crops failed.
+The final straw

+10 came in 1987, when, with the war still raging, the crops failed.
 Normally way above head height, with only a quarter of the normal rainfall the maize and millet grew less than half a meter.
 Sabado and his family, along with most of the population of N'hambita, left the area for a internal refugee camp near the remains of the farm where Sabado had learnt to drive a tractor.

-Mozambique has no oil or diamonds that might have fuelled the conflict, and with the collapse of the Soviet Union and the end of the apartheid regime, the civil war spluttered out, allowing the start of a successful
+Mozambique has no oil or diamonds that might have fuelled the conflict, and with the collapse of the Soviet Union and the end of the apartheid regime, the civil war spluttered out, allowing the start of a successful reconciliation process and relatively fair elections in 1994.
+The people of

-20 reconciliation process and relatively fair elections in 1994.
-The people of N'hambita reassembled back in their village and resumed farming on their land.
+20 N'hambita reassembled back in their village and resumed farming on their land.